-Funding will be available not only in the form of senior research standard and continuing grants, but also as fellowships and doctoral dissertation research improvement grants.
+Funding will be available not only in the form of senior research standard and continuing grants, but also as fellowships, doctoral dissertation research improvement grants, and supplements which support both graduate and undergraduate research experience.

 Award Size and Duration

 Senior Research Projects: Approximately 8-12 Standard or Continuing Grants ranging from \$12,000 to \$150,000 per year for one to three years.